codlark/cls-docs/docs/Quick-Ref.md

     [column name]
     [substr| [next column], 1, 1]

-Most macros you'll use will likely be column macros or user macros.
+Most macros you'll use will likely be column or user variables.
 Macros are evaluated recursively, if a macro returns a macro then that macro will be evaluated too.

 ## Comments